 Only encrypted connections using SSL/TLS are allowed to connect to the new e-mail platform servers!
 After the migration, you should reconfigure the mail platform:

 - MX server address is

-Using a POP3 mailbox, please be reminded that after changing the incoming mailserver in your e-mail client, all the mails are retrieved again, resulting in duplicate messages.
-There are three ways to avoid this:
+Using a POP3 mailbox, please consider that after changing the incoming mailserver to pop3.zone.eu in your e-mail client, last 500 emails are retrieved again, resulting in duplicate messages.
+There are few ways to avoid this:

-- If your mail client is set to automatically delete older mail, then set it not to leave a copy of messages on the server before the transfer.
+- If your mail client is set to automatically delete older messages, then set it not to leave a copy of messages on the server before the transfer.

 - The duration of the transfer depends on the size of the mailboxes and takes about 5 to 15 minutes per gigabyte.

 - You can access the old e-mail servers 24 hours after the transfer.